 Chapters Available For Free Access

-This chapter provides an overview of major virtual platforms and tools on the market with a focus on building a framework for the cloud. ...
+This chapter provides an overview of major virtual platforms and tools on the market with a focus on building a framework for the cloud.
+It explains ...

 The right virtual management tools can make all the difference in moving to a cloud environment.
 Products from major virtualization vendors and from ...

 Many IT shops need to manage their virtual environments on a tight budget, and increasing pressure to provide private cloud capabilities in the ...

 - Columbia Sportswear's move from virtualization to private cloud computing